sCrypt-Inc/scryptTS-docs/docs/tutorials/auction.md

         const highestBid: bigint = this.ctx.utxo.value
         assert(bid > highestBid, 'the auction bid is lower than the current highest bid')

-        // Change the address of the highest bidder. const highestBidder: PubKey = this.bidder
+        // Change the public key of the highest bidder. const highestBidder: PubKey = this.bidder
         this.bidder = bidder